virtee/sev/README.md

 ### SEV APIs

-The Linux kernel exposes two technically distinct AMD SEV APIs:
+The linux kernel exposes two technically distinct AMD SEV APIs:

 1. An API for managing the SEV platform itself
 2. An API for managing SEV-enabled KVM virtual machines